populse/populse_mia/docs/source/documentation/user_documentation.rst

 Populse_MIA's user documentation
 ================================

-This page is a user guide for Populse_MIA.
+This page is a user guide for Populse_Mia.

+A minimal data set (~500 MB, zip file with Bruker, Philips and NIfTI data) can be downloaded `here <https://gricad-gitlab.univ-grenoble-alpes.fr/condamie/miadatausers/-/archive/main/miadatausers-main.zip>`_ to allow users to quickly start using and testing Mia.

 Software presentation
 ---------------------